Kuuuube/PTK-led-sandbox/README.md

 App for working with Wacom PTK-1240 LED displays

 # Usage
-1. Make a 16 color format bmp image.
+1. Make a 16 color format bmp image with a resolution of 64 x 128 px.
 2. Place it alongside the app.
 3. Run either with or without command line args.